someparty/someparty/source/articles/2020-05-10-the-space-that-is-years.html.markdown

 title: The Space That is Years
 date: 2020-05-10
 author: adam@someparty.ca (Adam White)
 description: Only God Forgives, Daniel Romano, Modern Cynics, Flesh & Blood, Chance & Jackie, Vanity Phase, Scheme, Blue, Stonegrass, The Burning Hell, WHOOP-Szo, Single Mothers, The Drew Thomson Foundation, No Idea Head, Hey Dad!!!, The Real McKenzies, Chris Page, B.A.
-Johnston, SappyFest
+Johnston, Sappyfest
 ---

 I remain disappointed that the brilliant Toronto art-punks [WLMRT](https://wlmrt.bandcamp.com/) opted for an early grave this winter, but thankfully the band's distinctive vocalist is back with a new project.
 [Only God Forgives](http://onlygodforgivesto.bandcamp.com) pairs the dry vocal wit of Shelby Wilson with [Tallies](http://tallies.bandcamp.com)' Stephen Pitman as a twitchy electronic duo.
 Wilson unfairly diminished the 12-song *Power and Prowess* as a rip-off of Olympia's legendary Beat Happening ("but [with] some punky songs, because punk is the best"), but you should judge for yourself over at Bandcamp.
 The home-recorded project features the couple with guest appearances by [Cam Fraser](http://camfraser.bandcamp.com) of [Luge](https://hugeluge.bandcamp.com), Mary Getachew of [SExT](https://www.sexeducationbytheatre.com/), Kenny Boothby of [Little Kid](https://littlekid.bandcamp.com/), and Nathan Patrick of [Albert Plague](https://albertplague.bandcamp.com/).
 Wilson tries on a few different vocal modes as the record progresses, with the quirky pop backing giving her a little more space to play she had among WLMRT's breakneck frenzy.